-Everyone of us faces trials in our life.
+Every one of us faces trials in our life.
 We all go through seasons.
-We like certain seasons better then others.
-In each of the seasons we can find contentment.
+We like certain seasons better than others.
+In each of the seasons, we can find contentment.
 We can find things to be thankful for.
 Things that make our hearts feel full.

 The hardest thing for me has been not buying anything other than food on clearance!